 Encourage Reviews by Showcasing Other Customers Experiences

-Google offers another free tool, Small Thanks from Google, to create marketing materials from customers who have left reviews on your listing.
-You can create posters, stickers (follow us, review us, book with us on Google), social media posts, and more, that you can use in your place of business.
+Google offers another free tool, Marketing Kit with Google, to create marketing materials from elements of your Business Profile.
+Share your customer reviews on your listing, create posters, stickers (follow us, review us, book with us on Google), social media posts, and more.
 Showcasing your reviews encourages others review your business, offers social proof, and it’s really easy to use.